pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 The final level is to obtain client credentials by claiming them from an Application Single Sign-On service.
-Unlike the previous levels that directly interacted with `AuthServer` resources, this level abstract this part away with [Services Toolkit's APIs](../../services-toolkit/about.hbs.md).
+Unlike the previous levels that directly interacted with `AuthServer` resources, this level abstracts this part away with [Services Toolkit's APIs](../../services-toolkit/about.hbs.md).
 This eliminates the last remaining coupling between application operators and service operators.